 All of the above print materials are free to children who register for the program.

 The fortune teller includes folding instructions, funny jokes, and encouragement to join the club.

 This would be perfect to use as a promotional item before summer starts (e.g. distributed to children during class visits to your library or outreach visits you make in your community), to increase anticipation and excitement about joining the Club.

 Along with the pre-summer messaging about joining the Club, the playful nature of this item will make it fun for kids all summer long.
 Therefore, you may opt instead to give one to each child at registration.

 The English fortune teller contains four pre-set fortunes and four blank spaces where children can write in their own fortunes.
 The French fortune teller has eight pre-set fortunes.

 This brochure features the top recommended reads, and will also include information for parents (e.g. the importance of summer reading, how to participate, reading tips, TD SRC website info).
 This would be an ideal item to provide to schools for inclusion in year-end report cards, and you may also wish to make quantities available in your libraries as a tool for staff to use when describing the Club to parents and caregivers.
 There is blank space where you can add your library’s information.

 This item is bilingual.

 The 11 x 17 promotional posters may be displayed in your library or posted in your community to promote the Club.
 There is space at the bottom of the poster to add your library’s information.

-This item is bilingual (EN on one side, FR on the reverse).
+This item is bilingual (English on one side, French on the reverse).